-The Community Emission Reduction Plan (CERP) identifies air quality priorities based on community input and from evaluating technical data on emission sources in the The Community community.
-Emissions Reduction Program (CERP) needs to identify air pollution challenges that each community faces, and defines actions and -strategies to reduce the emissions and exposure burden from sources of criteria pollutants (CAPs) and toxic air
+The Community Emission Reduction Plan (CERP) identifies air quality priorities based on community input from and evaluating technical data on emission sources in the community.
+The CERP defines actions and strategies to reduce the emissions and exposure burden from sources of criteria pollutants (CAPs) and toxic air contaminants (TACs).
+To accurately determine emission reductions from these actions and strategies, a baseline reference needs to be